bimdata/documentation-old/doc_sphinx/viewer/index.rst

 Recommended
 ------------

-For best performance, use the latest versions of modern browsers: Firefox, Chrome, Edge or Safari.
+For best performance, use the latest versions of modern browsers: Firefox or Chrome.
 In addition to that, we recommend:

 * 4 GB RAM (1GB for the system, 1GB for the browser and 2GB for the Viewer)
 * Javascript and built-in hardware acceleration enabled
-* Modern browser with `ECMAScript 2015 support`_

 .. toctree::
     :hidden: